Table of contents

 Oil is essential for stir-frying and prevents ingredients from sticking to the pan.
 Common choices include:

-• Neutral Oils: Vegetable or canola oil work well for high-heat cooking.
+- Neutral Oils: Vegetable or canola oil works well for high-heat cooking.

 I included subheadings such as “Classic Proteins,” “Plant-Based and Seafood Options,” “Traditional Vegetables,” and “Creative Additions” to organize the content into smaller, more digestible sections.
 These changes improve readability and create a more enjoyable experience for readers.